 Circuit breakers are used in many installations in place of fuses because of a number of definite advantages.
 First, in the event of an overload or fault all poles of the circuit are positively disconnected.
 The devices are also capable of remote control by push buttons, by under-voltage release coils, or by earth-leakage trip coils.
 The over-current setting of the circuit breakers can be adjusted to suit the load conditions of the circuit to be controlled.
-Time-lag devices can also be introduced so that the time taken for tripping can be delayed because, in some instances, a fault can clear itself, and so avoid the need for a circuit breaker to disconnect not only the faulty circuit, but also other healthy circuits, which may be certain circumstances, circuit breakers must be used with 'back-up' protection, which involves the provision of HBC (high breaking capacity) fuses in the main circuit-breaker circuit.
-In this instance, an extremely heavy over current, such as is caused by a short circuit, is handled by the fuses, to leave the circuit breaker to deal with the over currents caused by everloads increasing use for modern electrical installations is the miniature circuit-breaker (MCB).
+Time-lag devices can also be introduced so that the time taken for tripping can be delayed because, in some instances, a fault can clear itself, and so avoid the need for a circuit breaker to disconnect not only the faulty circuit, but also other healthy circuits, which may be associated with it.
+The time-lag facility is also useful in motor circuits, to allow the circuit-breaker to stay closed while the motor takes the high initial starting current during the run-up to attain its normal speed.
+After they have tripped, circuit breakers can be closed immediately without loss of time.
+Circuit-breaker contacts separate either in air or in insulating oil.

+In certain circumstances, circuit breakers must be used with 'back-up' protection, which involves the provision of HBC (high breaking capacity) fuses in the main circuit-breaker circuit.
+In this instance, an extremely heavy over current, such as is caused by a short circuit, is handled by the fuses, to leave the circuit breaker to deal with the over currents caused by overloads

+In increasing use for modern electrical installations is the miniature circuit-breaker (MCB).
 It is used as an alternative to the fuse, and has certain advantages: it can be reset or reclosed easily; it gives a close degree of small over current protection (the tripping factor is 1.1); it will trip on a small sustained over current, but not on a harmless transient over current such as a switching surge.
 For all applications the MCB tends to give much better overall protection against both fire and shock risks than can be obtained with the use of normal HBC or rewirable fuses.
 Miniature circuit breakers are available in distribution-board units for final circuit protection.